madskristensen/LessCompiler/README.md

 **Note** that the the solution (.sln) file is updated to reflect that LESS compilation is enabled.
 Remember to save the solution when prompted to persits the information.

 ### Compile all .less files
-The solution node in Solution Explorer has a command to compile all `.less` files in the projects enabled.
+The solution node in Solution Explorer has a command to compile all `.less` files in the enabled projects.

 ![Compile all .less files](art/context-menu-solution.png)